cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

 3. Dedicate significant resources in terms of full time human resources and documentation efforts to ensure that everyone integrated into the Cosmos Hub can self-certify as Stargate-ready.

 4. Report back to the Hub on the success of the integration process.

-  a.
-We expect that the primary responsibility of the Cosmos Hub is to assess whether we have mitigated the above risks sufficiently.
+   - We expect that the primary responsibility of the Cosmos Hub is to assess whether we have mitigated the above risks sufficiently.

-  b.
-Provide a written report of the entire Stargate effort to enable Hub governance to make an informed decision.
+   - Provide a written report of the entire Stargate effort to enable Hub governance to make an informed decision.

 5. At conclusion, we will indicate why we have confidence that an upgrade won't be disruptive to the Hub’s ecosystem.

 ## Stargate Plan Results